 You can disable escalation and recovery alerting by unchecking corresponding lines.
 To completely disable alerting for state transition or event click “do not report” link in the top right corner of the alerting section.

 You can also create a new alert (as described here) directly from here by clicking on the ‘+’ icon on the right of the drop-down list, or edit a selected alert by clicking on the pencil icon on the right of the drop-down list as described here.
 Alerts and simple actions (blocks to construct an alert) are described in details below.

 In the sample below you can see the new alerting rule Down State Alerts section with an immediate alert, one escalation alert and two recovery alerts (Down->OK and long-term Down -> OK) configured.
 The Warning State Alerts section is not fully configured yet – the immediate alert is being selected from the drop-down list of named alerts:

 After the changes are complete click the OK button to save the named alerting rule.
 Now the rule can be assigned to any tree node on the node’s Alerting tab.

 There is a predefined alerting rule named Default Alerting Rule.
 This rule is assigned to the All Agents node by default after the first installation, and inherited by all the other tree nodes, e.g. monitors, by default:

 Hence you will receive immediate notification if a problem occurs without any additional configuration upon the installation is complete and monitors are created.

 You can add and modify named alerting rules on Settings -> Alerting Rules tab, and you can assign them to a monitor (or any other tree node) on the monitor (or other node) Alerting tab on Parameters/Results pane.
-Each new monitor inherits its alerting rule from its parent (host or application) by default, hence there is no need to specify a rule for each monitor separately.
+Each new monitor inherits its alerting rule from its parent (host, application or device) by default, hence there is no need to specify a rule for each monitor separately.
 However, it is possible to set a custom rule for any monitor, host, host group or agent.